Wallace30Rocha/project_stock_astrology/README.md

 1. Full Moon triggers a positive market change.
 3. There is a combination between a specific moon phase and zodiac sign that rule the positive market days.
 2. Lunar or Solar Eclipses can trigger a crash or a bull run.
 3. Lunar and Solar Eclipses have a considerable influence in the volume.

-The .twb file contains the dashboards with the visual analyses.

 # Methods
 * Filtering